datasciencecampus/pygrams/docs/tech-report.md

 - UK patents

 ##### PATSTAT
 [PATSTAT](https://www.epo.org/searching-for-patents/business/patstat.html#tab-1) is the global patent archive, including approximately ~100 million worldwide patents.
 The dataset came in a normalised database schema with a number of tables.
 Dealing with a worldwide patent dataset is tricky as a single invention is often filed as a number of individual patent applications in each country (jurisdiction) in which patent protection is sought.
 This results in a number of different data entries for each invention.
-Thankfully PATSTAT keeps a record of this in most of the cases called 'patent family'.
-Patents in the same family denote a single invention filled in different countries.
+PATSTAT keeps a record of this via 'patent family', where patents in the same family denote a single invention filled in different countries.
 However, there are more issues when dealing with worldwide text data, as not all countries speak the same language!
 So if a patent application is not filed in an English speaking territory, its content is lost from our application as it stands today.
 In the future we could investigate using translators to process these applications in order to include them under the same dictionary of words.
-After the aforementioned data-processing, the resulting patent counts for this dataset was in the order of ~32 million documents.
+After the aforementioned data-processing, including sifting patents without recorded abstracts, this resulted in ~32 million patent documents.
 The code for processing PATSAT into a pyGrams readable format is included in our [opensource package](https://github.com/datasciencecampus/pyGrams/blob/develop/scripts/utils/import_patstat.py).

 ##### UK Data

-The UK's patent data consist of approximately 1 million entries, dating from the 1960s and came in XML format.
+The UK's patent data consist of approximately 1 million entries, dating from the 1960s and was supplied in XML format.
 The code for parsing these files is not included in our package yet due to licensing restrictions.

 ##### US Data
-To enable us to use large numbers of patent abstracts as soon as possible, we imported the USPTO's [bulk patent](https://bulkdata.uspto.gov/) dataset, using data from 2004 onwards (as this was stored in a similar XML format to the UK ones).
+To enable us to use large numbers of patent abstracts as soon as possible, we imported the USPTO's [bulk patent](https://bulkdata.uspto.gov/) dataset, using data from 2004 onwards (as this was stored in a similar XML format to the UK data).
 This dataset dates from 2004 onwards.
 The XML data were scraped from the web using [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/) and exported in data frame format for ingestion into pyGrams.
 Due to its open source nature and lack of licensing restrictions, this was our dataset of choice to demonstrate results coming out of our pipeline.

 ## Other datasets
-Besides patent data, we have used pyGrams with other text data sources such as job adverts, survey comments, consultation responses and tweeter feeds.
+Besides patent data, we have used pyGrams with other text data sources such as job adverts, survey comments, consultation responses and twitter feeds.

 ## Objective 1: Popular Terminology

 When you type text into a computer it can't understand the words in the way that humans can.
 For example, the word *'key'* in *'key terms'* implies the computer needs to have some concept of 'meaning' to identify terms as *'key'*.
 The branch of Data Science responsible for processing and analysing language in this way is known as **Natural Language Processing (NLP)** and it provides many tools that Data Scientists can use to extract meaning from text data.
 There are two main methodologies for converting text in numerical format in NLP, namely the bag of words (BOW) approach and the word vector representation.
 Both come with their strengths and weaknesses.
 The BOW model is a sparse matrix of a dictionary of words or phrases with frequency counts.
 It is accurate for keyword extraction and allows for small phrases to be included, however it cannot capture context.
-Word vector representations on the other side, converts terms into high dimensional vectors (50-300d).
+Word vector representations convert terms into high dimensional vectors (50-300d).
 It can capture context really well for single words, but cannot scale to phrases easily with the same accuracy.
-Our tool, uses both approaches in different parts of our pipeline
+Our tool uses both approaches in different parts of our pipeline.

 #### Term Frequency - Inverse Document Frequency (TF-IDF)